giantswarm/giantswarm-js-client/docs/AppsApi.md

 <a name="deleteClusterApp"></a>
 # **deleteClusterApp**
-> V4GenericResponse deleteClusterApp(authorizationclusterId, appName, opts)
+> V4GenericResponse deleteClusterApp(clusterId, appName, opts)

 Delete an app